Supporting pupils moving between phases and preparing for adulthood

 ▪ Class teachers have transition time to pass on information about each child in their class, including those with SEN to their next teacher.

-▪ Medical and other information about a child are also passed on by the previous teacher to the new teacher and other key staff, during teacher transition meetings at the end of term.
+▪ The previous teacher also passes on medical and other information about a child to the new teacher and other key staff.

 ▪ Additional information may be passed to the new Class Teacher from the Extended Home School Link Worker and Senco on a need to know basis.